YouHaveTrouble/minecraft-optimization/README.md

 #### [`bukkit.yml`]

 ##### spawn-limits
-When `per-player-mob-spawns` is enabled, the math of limiting mobs is just `[playercount] * [limit]`, where "playercount" is current amount of players on the server.
-Logically, the smaller the numbers are, the less mobs you're gonna see.
+The math of limiting mobs is `[playercount] * [limit]`, where "playercount" is current amount of players on the server.
+Logically, the smaller the numbers are, the less mobs you're gonna see. `per-player-mob-spawn` applies an additional limit to this, ensuring mobs are equally distributed between players.
 Reducing this is a double-edged sword; yes, your server has less work to do, but in some gamemodes natural-spawning mobs are a big part of a gameplay.
 You can go as low as 20 or less if you adjust `mob-spawn-range` properly.
+Setting `mob-spawn-range` (spigot.yml) lower will make it feel as if there are more mobs around each player.
 If you are using tuinity, you can set mob limits per world in [`tuinity.yml`].

 ##### ticks-per
 This option sets how often (in ticks) the server attempts to spawn certain living entities.
 Water/ambient mobs do not need to spawn each tick as they don't usually get killed that quickly.
 As for monsters: Slightly increasing the time between spawns should not impact spawn rates even in mob farms.
 In most cases all of the values under this option should be higher than `1`.
+Setting this higher also allows your server to better cope with areas were mob spawning is disabled.

 #### [`spigot.yml`]

 ##### mob-spawn-range
 Allows you to reduce the range (in chunks) of where mobs will spawn around the player.
 Depending on your server's gamemode and its playercount you might want to reduce this value along with [`bukkit.yml`]'s `spawn-limits`.
+Setting this lower will make feel as if there are more mobs around you.
+In the majority of cases this should be lower than or equal to your view distance, and never larger than your hard despawn range / 16.

 ##### entity-activation-range
 You can set what distance from the player an entity should be for it to tick (do stuff).
 Reducing those values helps performance, but may result in irresponsive mobs until the player gets really close to them.
+Lowering this too far can break certain mob farms, iron farms being the most common victim.

 ##### entity-tracking-range
 This is distance in blocks from which entities will be visible.
-Reducing those ranges only saves bandwidth, as entities are still ticked above this range.
 They just won't be sent to players.
 If set too low this can cause mobs to seem to appear out of nowhere near a player.
+In the majority of cases this should be higher than your `entity-activation-range`.

 ##### tick-inactive-villagers
-This allows you to decide if villagers should be ticked outside of the activation range.
+This allows you to control whether villagers should be ticked outside of the activation range.
 This will make villagers proceed as normal and ignore the activation range.
 Disabling this will help performance, but might be confusing for players in certain situations.
+This may cause issues with iron farms and trade restocking.

 ##### nerf-spawner-mobs
 You can make mobs spawned by a monster spawner have no AI.
 Nerfed mobs will do nothing.
 You can make them jump while in water by changing `spawner-nerfed-mobs-should-jump` to `true` in [`paper.yml`].